 The Board and its committees actively oversee the management of the Company's risks.
-They receive regular reports from senior management on areas of material risk to the Company, including operational, financial, strategic, acquisition-related, technological, competitive, reputational, legal and regulatory
+They receive regular reports from senior management on areas of material risk to the Company, including operational, financial, strategic, acquisition-related, technological, competitive, reputational, legal and regulatory risks.

-The Board believes risk oversight is a responsibility of the entire Board, and it does not look to any individual director or committee to lead it in discharging this responsibility.
+The Board believes risk oversight is a responsibility of the entire Board and does not delegate its responsibility to any individual director or committee.
 However, our Board committees have specific oversight responsibilities relating to certain aspects of risk management: